MIDFIELDR/midfieldr/docs/reference/order_multiway.md

 - Column specified by `quantity` is converted to type double.
 Columns specified by `categories` are converted to factors and ordered.

-- Columns with names different from the two new columns (named below) are not modified; columns with matching names are replaced.
-The two new column names have the form:
+- New columns are added and all unique columns are preserved.
+If required to prevent overwriting, new column names are suffixed (`.1, .2,` etc.).
+Redundant columns, differing by suffix only, are dropped.
+The new variables are:

   - `CATEGORY_1_LABEL`